teamdailypractice/tamil-grammar-school/cbse-09/cbse-prompt.md

 ## Later added

-the user should be able to see the list of  topics and should be able to navigate to the specific topic
+* the user should be able to see the list of  topics and should be able to navigate to the specific topic

+* Can you create flash cards for definitions, formulae for each of the subject: physics, chemistry, biology for all lessons and put it under flashcard?

+* flashcards should be added to pdf book and EPUB book

+* Search feature or progress feature needed?